Icyfire18/PollutionControl/README.md

 # PollutionControl
-This project consists of an Arduino, motor to This project consists of an Arduino, motor to keep a constant check on the pollution level in textile industries. a constant check on the pollution level in textile industries.
+This project consists of an Arduino Uno, motor and BMP 180 Pressure sensor.
+It keeps a constant check on the pollution level in Textile Industries.
+It is assumed that the room pressure remains constant.